-German Potato Soup Recipe - Cooking German Recipes with a Power Pressure Cooker
+Potato Soup Recipe - the Modern Method of Cooking Using a Power Pressure Cooker Xl or Insta Pot

 Rate this Potato Soup Recipe

-The electric power pressure cooker is making my life easier in the kitchen.
-I can prepare a nutritious soup in less than 30 minutes and the pressure cooker seals in all the vitamins and nutrients.
+- The Electric Power Pressure Cooker or Instant Pot is making my life easier in the kitchen.
+I can prepare a nutritious soup in less than 20 minutes and the pressure cooker seals in all the vitamins and nutrients.

-This recipe is from my Mother Johanna (Oma) Blanchette.
+This German Potato Soup recipe is from my Mother Johanna (Oma) Blanchette.

 Cook Time for Potato Soup